 Since your deferred benefits won’t be protected from your employer’s creditors in the case of bankruptcy, it’s important to believe in the long-term success of the company you work for before choosing to participate in the deferred compensation plan.

-• Other income sources – Will your other sources of income (social security benefits, IRA distributions, other investments) cover your expected costs in retirement?
-Based on the amount of income received from these other sources, when it’s received, and how it’s taxed, we can recommend how much to save into your DC plan to meet your retirement goals.
+Will your other sources of income (social security benefits, IRA distributions, other investments) cover your expected costs in retirement?
+Based on the amount of income received from these other sources, when it’s received, and how it’s taxed, we can recommend how much to save into your DC plan to meet your retirement goals. -

-• Your tax rate today vs. retirement – Deferring income today may lead to increased tax benefits over the long run if you expect to be in a lower tax bracket in retirement.
-But if not carefully planned, deferred compensation payments may cause higher, unintended tax bills.
+Deferring income today may lead to increased tax benefits over the long run if you expect to be in a lower tax bracket in retirement.
+But if not carefully planned, deferred compensation payments may cause higher, unintended tax bills. -

 After carefully considering each of these factors, we’ll come up with a savings strategy that gives you the best chance to achieve your short and long-term financial goals.

 Generally, you can elect to receive your deferred compensation payments over a period of one to ten years.
 But this decision must be made well in advance of receiving benefits.
-In the face of uncertainty, electing to take your deferred benefits over ten years is typically the best way to smooth out your taxes.
-But everyone’s situation is different, and there may be cases when electing to receive your payments over a shorter time horizon would be the most beneficial if you have a clear picture of when you want to retire and what your income will look like.
+In the face of uncertainty, electing to take your deferred benefits over ten years is typically the best way to smooth out your taxes but everyone’s situation is different.
+There may be cases when electing to receive your payments over a shorter time horizon would be the most beneficial if you have a clear picture of when you want to retire and what your income will look like.

 For example, imagine you plan on retiring at age 65 and delaying social security until age 70.
 Upon retiring, you may have a five-year window when you’re in a lower tax bracket than you were while working.
 In this case, taking your benefits over 5 years may keep your taxes lower than if you spread them over ten years.
 This is because taking over ten years would cause you to recognize deferred benefits in some of the years you’re also collecting social security and taking required minimum distributions from your IRA, which begin at age 72.
 Consequently, income from all these sources in the same tax years may bump you into a higher tax bracket.